Livermore Falls holds hearing on town meeting warrant

-LIVERMORE FALLS — Select Board Chairwoman Heather Bronish went through the 43 articles in the annual town meeting warrant in about 20 minutes Monday evening.
+LIVERMORE FALLS — Select Board Chairwoman Heather Bronish went through the 43 articles in the annual town meeting warrant in about 20 minutes Monday, April 22.

 Nearly 20 residents attended the public hearing, including selectmen, Budget Committee members, department supervisors and staff.